 Hennepin County Small Business Recovery Fund

-Eligible small businesses may receive one-time grants between $3,000 and $10,000 to help cover two months’ business rent or commercial mortgage payments as they navigate reduced foot traffic, temporary closures due to safety concerns, workforce disruptions, and other impacts due to immigration enforcement actions.
+Eligible small businesses applied for one-time grants between $3,000 and $10,000 to help cover two months’ business rent or commercial mortgage payments as they navigated reduced foot traffic, temporary closures due to safety concerns, workforce disruptions, and other impacts due to immigration enforcement actions.

-The HCHRA has engaged NextStage, a nonprofit community-based lender that provides business advising and small business financing, to provide grant administration services.
+The HCHRA engaged NextStage, a nonprofit community-based lender that provides business advising and small business financing, to provide the grant administration services.

 Contact